Spanish books for learners (24 stories and novels)

 - Reading inconsistently.
 Putting down a whole day to try to get through a few chapters… then forgetting about the book entirely for 3 months.

-This list of Spanish books was curated by me to make sure you don’t repeat my same errors when reading!
+This list of Spanish books was curated by me to make sure you don’t repeat the same errors when reading!

 Now, I’m currently working on a guide about how Spanish learners can pick the best next book for themselves.

 Until that’s all put together, here’s the quick guide for how to better use this list:

 (1a) Estimate your current reading level.
 This list of Spanish books for learners is listed by CEFR level based on the difficulty of vocabulary, length, and complexity of their plots.

 (1b) Don’t know your current reading level?
 If you’ve never read a book in Spanish before, start at the A1-A2 level.
 If you’ve read some short stories before and want to try something more difficult, go to B1.
 If you’re truly fluent in Spanish, start at B2.
 (The C-level books are all written with college-educated native speakers in mind.